-If corrosion occurs in metal pipes, they are likely to leak over time.
-In the vernacular this is also called „pitting corrosion“, although this is not correct.
-Some steel is more susceptible to pitting corrosion than others.
-As a rule of thumb, the more impure the steel and as higher the oxygen concentration, the more likely it is to pitting.
+If corrosion occurs in metal pipes, the pipes might start leaking over time.
+In the vernacular this is also called „pitting corrosion“, although this is not really correct.
+It is the case, if a pit builds on the inside of the pipe or machine.

 Why and how?

-If impurities, such as iron particles, enter a system of copper tubes or stainless steel from the outside, these iron particles form many small galvanic elements with the tube material.
-The corrosion starts immediately.
-The material of the pipe is not essential, whether copper, aluminium, stainless steel or iron.
-The decisive factor is the potential difference between the pipe material and the foreign particle.
+Very often pitting starts, if impurities such as iron particles, enter into a water system.
+If the iron particle meet a nobler metal, as copper alloy or stainless steel.
+These iron particles form many small galvanic elements in small areas.
+The corrosion starts immediately and produce pitting.
+The material of the pipe is not essential, whether copper, aluminium alloy, stainless steel or iron.
+The decisive factor is the potential difference, between the pipe material and the foreign particle.

 Here in the picture on the left we show a detailed technical version of how corrosion and pitting occurs.
 Explanations to each picture and partly graphically animated.

-Depending on the water and the quality of the pipe, this process takes place more quickly in areas that have already been attacked than in a pipe whose surface is still intact.
-Over time, the pitting then eats its way through the pipe.
+Depending on the water and the quality of the pipe, this process takes place more quickly in areas, where the surface have already been attacked, compared to a surface whose still intact.
+Over time, the pitting build a pit and eats its way through the pipe.
 This becomes leaky and a hole develops.
 This piece of pipe with the hole must either be repaired or replaced.

 The damage can be quite high.
 Repairing the pipe is not the problem.
-It’s the water damage it can cause.
+It’s the damage the leaking water can cause.
 The escaping water that is distributed in walls and floors.
-Frequently the search for the place in the pipe which has the pitting corrosion is extremely laborious and complex.
+Frequently to localize the spot in the pipe, which has the pitting corrosion, is extremely laborious and complex.